Pass Over

 Rested dream.
 Move through bloodlines, carried in silence from one heart to the next.

-Gestural mark across silk—fluid as water shaping stone — a moment between mother and child.
-Persistence of longing, the quiet inheritance of hope, and the promise that what we yearn for lives on in those who follow.
+Persistence of longing.
+And the promise that what we yearn for lives on in those who follow.

 Pass Over holds the shape of a dream carried from mother to daughter, passed down.